data-mermaid/mermaid-webapp/Readme.md

 1. Styles will be done with Styled Components for easy scoping, speed, and maintainability.
 Make sure to import using the macro for easier debugging (it results in more human-friendly classnames) `import styled from 'styled-components/macro'`
 1. Focus on integration tests, and testing complex pieces of code.

+### General Architecture (Incomplete WIP)

+- Syncing data with the server: initialize with the `useInitializeSyncApiDataIntoOfflineStorage` hook, get sync status state from the `useSyncStatus()` hook.
+Both hooks depend on `SyncStatusProvider`

 ## Manual Testing

 - Offline (PWA) apps are not created with the Create React App development server.
 To test offline functionality, you need to build and serve the built code. `yarn build && serve -s build`.